wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 5: Build the JSON payload and respond

-To build the JSON payload to be sent as the response and then send the response, follow this procedure:
+To build the JSON payload to be sent as the response and then to send the response, follow this procedure:

 1. To build the `json` payload with data of the total cases per million in the population, add a variable.

     Click the last **+** icon in the low-code diagram and click **Variable**.
-Then enter information as follows:
+Then enter these details:

     | **Field**      | **Value**                     |
     |----------------|-------------------------------|